adamwalker/clash-utils/Readme.md

 Most of these designs are not FPGA proven (yet).
 Designs that have actually been tested on an FPGA are:
 * the CRCs
 * the FIFOs
+* the cuckoo hashtable
+* the streaming functions